sa2c/git-demystified/_episodes/02-commits-and-branches.md

 ~~~
 {: .language-bash}
 We now see the file both under "Changes to be committed" and under "Changes not staged for commit", so like before the file is different in all of the three areas.
 In the working directory it has all of our changes, in the staging area it has the changes we selected with `git add -p`, and in the current commit it has no changes at all (yet).
+> ## Manipulating files, not changes
-Note, git hasn't chosen parts of the file or checked changes into the staging area.
+Git hasn't chosen parts of the file or checked changes into the staging area.
 It just created for us a version of the file with only some of the changes, the file in the staging area may never have existed with the exact same contents in the working directory.
+{: .callout}
 Let's see how the files in the staging look compared to the latest commit.
 ~~~
 $ git diff --staged